JoKerDii/Dynamics-of-Disease-Transmission-and-Human-Behavior/README.md

 We have two goals to achieve:

-1. Use the Google search activity trends data within a certain window to predict the COVID-19 confirmed cases trends.
+1. Use the Google search activity trends data within a certain window to predict the number of COVID-19 cases in the next few days.
 2. Recognize the complications of COVID-19 through Google search trends.
 This secondary goal can be achieved by interpreting the model for the first goal and identify important features.
 3. Test the generalizability of the model (cross-states, cross-diseases)